Thick and Hearty Turkey Chili Soup – Healthy, Quick & Delicious!

 • All-purpose flour

-• Heat the olive oil in a heavy pan or Dutch oven over medium-high heat
+1. Prepare the ingredients: Chop the vegetables, heat oil in a heavy pan or Dutch oven over medium-high heat.

-Step 1.
-Once the oil is hot, add the turkey and cook it until it is almost cooked through.
+2. Cook the turkey: Once the oil is hot, add the turkey and cook until it’s partially cooked through.
+A little pink is fine at this stage.

-Step 2.
-Reduce the heat to medium heat and stir in the peppers, onions and garlic; cook until the vegetables begin to soften.
+3. Add the vegetables: Reduce the heat to medium and stir in the peppers, onions, and garlic.
+Cook until softened.

-Step 4: Mix the flour and water together; gradually stir it into the soup until the broth becomes thick.
+5. Make a slurry: Whisk the flour and water together, then gradually stir it into the soup until the broth thickens.

 Tips & Tricks

-• This soup has a very thick broth; for a thinner version, add half to a full cup more broth, depending on how thin or thick you like your soup.
+• This soup is very thick; for a thinner version, add half to a full cup more broth, depending on how thin or thick you like your soup.

 • This healthy turkey chili soup is great way to use up leftover turkey or chicken.
 Cook the vegetables, add the cooked meat and continue with the recipe instructions.